Circular of Bastides in old Roquefort

 (7) Go straight ahead and follow the green dots until you reach a descent into a narrow passage.
 Use your hands to help you down.
 On the right, you will see a long dry stone wall marking the beginning of old Roquefort.

 (7) Turn left and follow the path that runs along the cliff for one kilometre.
-Continue to follow the green dots and join a path that climbs northwards.
+Continue to follow the green dots and find a path on the left.

 Waypoints